What influences risk tolerance and the different types of investors.

 C) Growth: I can handle risk for higher returns (Aggressive)

-Final thoughts: Match your investments to your risk tolerance
+Final thoughts: Match risk to your situation

 Outrageous Predictions 2026